WSWUP/gridwxcomp/docs/source/tutorial.rst

 :func:`gridwxcomp.spatial.interpolate` function is used, is the calculation of point estimates and residuals for the monthly, seasonal, and annual bias ratios with respect to the interpolated rasters.
-In other words the bias ratios (or temperature differences) that were calculated by the :func:`gridwxcomp.calc_bias_ratios` function at the point locations are compared to the interpolated surfaces and their point locations, the interpolated values are extracted from the raster surfaces and the residuals:
+In other words, the bias ratios (or temperature differences) that were calculated by the :func:`gridwxcomp.calc_bias_ratios` function at the point locations are compared to the interpolated surfaces, and at the point locations, the interpolated values are extracted from the raster surfaces and the residuals are calculated:

-.. math:: residual = interpolated - station~ calculation
+.. math:: residual = interpolated - station~ calculation.

-are calculated.
 The point estimates and residuals are then added to the summary CSV file that is within the interpolation folder and in the copy of the reprojected point shapefile.
 In this case these are the files: